sugarlabs/sugar-docs/sugar-iconify.md

 Sugar uses entities for its SVG colors.
 The sugariconify.py script converts SVGs into the format required for Sugar icons, adding the necessary  stroke and fill entities.
 This is a Python script, and as such requires Python to run.
-A common is using SVG with more than two colors.
+A problem common is using SVG with more than two colors.

 It will create Sugar-compatible SVG icons from ```input.svg``` by adding the appropriate stroke and fill entities.
 It has two primary